thejsway/thejsway/manuscript/appendix01.md

 ### Use the browser's development tools

-Modern browser includes **developer tools** to help with web development.
+Modern browsers include **developer tools** to help with web development.
 Each browser differs in exactly which tools they provide, but there are more similarities than differences among them.

 These tools usually include a **JavaScript console** (to show JS output and type commands), a **page inspector** (to browse the page structure) and many more!